A/B Testing for Emails: Simple Steps to Optimize Your 2024 Campaigns

 potential pitfalls and mistakes to avoid

-Now you know what to do regarding A/B testing for emails — but what about what not to do?
+Now you know what to do regarding A/B testing for emails, but what potential pitfalls and mistakes should you work hard to avoid?

 Testing Too Many Variables Simultaneously